slack/ignite18/README.md

 [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/) is a browser-based CLI tool integrated directly into the Azure portal.
 Cloud shell provides all of the tools you need to manage your Azure resources in a pre-configured, on-demand virtual machine.

-Login to the [Azure Cloud Shell](https://shell.azure.com) and login if needed.
+Navigate to the [Azure Cloud Shell https://shell.azure.com](https://shell.azure.com) and login if needed.
 You may also click the Cloud Shell Icon from the Azure Portal:

 ![Launch Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/media/overview/overview-bash-pic.png)

-On first launch Cloud Shell prompts to create a resource group, storage account, and Azure Files share on your behalf.
+On first launch, Cloud Shell prompts to create a resource group, storage account, and Azure Files share on your behalf.
 This is a one-time step and will be automatically attached for all sessions.
 A single file share can be mapped and will be used by both Bash and PowerShell in Cloud Shell (Preview).

 ## Register Providers